-Former coach among those piloting clinical trial for Parkinson’s disease treatment
+Former coach piloting trial for Parkinson’s treatment

 For more than 30 years, Billy Kennedy was revered as a brilliant coach and a charismatic leader on and off the basketball court.